BASD is a treatable but serious liver condition

-Bile acid synthesis disorders (BASD) due to single enzyme defects are a rare group of inherited genetic disorders caused by defects in the enzymes that make bile acids.
-These defects interfere with normal production of bile acids.
-As a result, bile cannot flow from the liver to the small intestine, a condition called cholestasis that presents as prolonged jaundice in newborns.
-Cholestasis occurs in about 1 in 2500 live births.
-BASD accounts for approximately 1%-3% percent of cholestatic jaundice cases.
+BASDs are caused by problems with the enzymes that produce bile acids.
+These issues disrupt normal bile acid production.
+As a result, bile cannot flow from the liver to the small intestine (cholestasis).
+Cholestasis often appears as prolonged yellowing of the skin (jaundice) in newborns.
+It affects about 1 in 2500 babies, with BASD making up around 2% of cholestatic jaundice cases.

-BASD is an inherited, genetic disorder, which means the disorder is passed down through the genes from parents.
+BASD is a genetic disorder, which means the disorder is usually passed down through the genes from parents.

-In people with BASD, there is a mutation—or change—in the gene responsible for making the enzymes that are required to produce bile acids.
-Without normal production of bile acids, the liver can experience a buildup of abnormal bile acids.
-If left untreated, this toxic buildup can lead to progressive liver disease.
+In people with BASD, there is a change—or mutation—in the gene responsible for making the enzymes that are required to produce bile acids.

 Symptoms of BASD

-The most common sign of BASD is jaundice (a yellowish color to the skin or white part of the eyes) that lasts more than 2 weeks.
+The most common symptom of BASD is a yellow coloring of the skin or white part of the eyes (jaundice) that lasts more than 2 weeks.

 Poor growth (not meeting weight or height milestones for age)